PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Abstract

 LLM serving is increasingly dominated by decode attention, which is a memory-bound operation due to massive KV cache loading from global memory.
 Meanwhile, real-world workloads exhibit substantial, hierarchical shared prefixes across requests (\eg system prompts, tools/templates, RAG).
 Existing attention implementations fail to fully exploit prefix sharing: \textit{one-query-per-CTA} execution repeatedly loads shared prefix KV cache, while \textit{one-size-fits-all} tiling leaves on-chip resources idle and exacerbates bubbles for uneven KV lengths.
 These choices amplify memory bandwidth pressure and stall memory-bound decode attention.

 This paper introduces \sysname, a prefix-aware attention kernel implementation for LLM decoding that organizes execution with a pack-forward-merge paradigm. \sysname packs queries by shared prefix to reduce repeated memory accesses, runs a customized multi-tile kernel to achieve high resource efficiency.
 It further applies practical multi-stream forwarding and KV splitting to reduce resource bubbles.
 The final merge performs online softmax with negligible overhead.
 We implement \sysname as an off-the-shelf plugin for vLLM.
-Evaluation on both real-world and synthetic workloads shows that \revise{\sysname reduces attention latency by 67.4\% on average and TPOT by 13.6-83.4\% under the same configurations against state-of-the-art attention kernels.}{\sysname reduces attention latency by 53.5\% on average and TPOT by 17.0-93.1\% under the same configurations against state-of-the-art attention kernels.
-PAT’s source code is publicly available at \url{https://github.com/flashserve/PAT}.}
+Evaluation on both real-world and synthetic workloads shows that \sysname reduces attention latency by 53.5\% on average and TPOT by 17.0-93.1\% under the same configurations against state-of-the-art attention kernels. \sysname's source code is publicly available at \url{https://github.com/flashserve/PAT}.